holly12/CP-Branded/readme.md

 **CP Branded Chrome Extension**

-This extension replaces the Google logo on Google.com & Chrome's new tab page with the ChallengePost logo.
+Rebrands Google.com & Chrome's new tab page with the ChallengePost logo and removes the "I'm feeling lucky" button.

-The image replacement method uses javascript to override the `src`, `height`, and `width` attributes of the `hplogo` element.
+Logo replacement uses javascript to override the `src`, `height`, and `width` attributes of the `hplogo` element.

 The manifest also overrides the new tab page default with a custom HTML file that redirects to google.com.